 Minimize the cylinder cross-sectional area.

-Open the Design Optimization tool to configure and run design optimization problems interactively.
+Open the Response Optimization tool to configure and run design optimization problems interactively.

 Specify the following model parameters as design variables for optimization: